Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 4. Hold for a moment and then return to the starting position.
 That’s your one repetition.

-1. Holding one dumbell with your hands, place your upper back on the stability ball and feet firmly on the floor with your knees bent.
+1. Holding one dumbbell with your hands, place your upper back on the stability ball and your feet firmly on the floor with your knees bent.

-4. Pause and then return your arms behind your head and repeat for the desired reps and sets.
+4. Pause and then return to the start and repeat for the desired reps and sets.

-1. Start with lying on the floor, holding the inner part of a dumbbell with both hands, bending your knees, and placing your feet on the ground.
+1. Start by lying on the floor, holding the inner part of a dumbbell with both hands, bending your knees, and placing your feet on the ground.

 2. Move your arms behind your head until your chest and lats are stretched.
 Do not bend your elbows.